s-bose7/asc-cms-api/README.md

 Once all the containers are up and running, visit `http://localhost:5173`.
 This will take you to the web client.

 # Example Requests
-The payload is case sensitive, so please double-check the payload before sending a request.
+The payloads are case sensitive, so please double-check the payload before sending a request.

 #### Creating a Course